-Keep animals away from flood water.
-It may be contaminated with biological waste and chemicals.
+Keep animals away from liquefaction and flood water.
+They may be contaminated with biological waste and chemicals.

-If you come into contact with an animal that has been in flood water, change your clothing and wash your hands thoroughly.
+If you come into contact with an animal that has been in contaminated water, change your clothing and wash your hands thoroughly.
 If you can, wear protective gear such as overalls, gloves and a mask.

-Move animals out of flooded paddocks as soon as you safely can.
+Move animals out of affected paddocks as soon as you safely can.

-If animals are left in contaminated water for long periods, they are at risk of bacterial infections, chemical burns and sloughing of their skin.
-If they are affected, you can cleanse their skin/coat by hosing them down with non-contaminated water.
+If animals are left in contaminated water for long periods, they are at risk of bacterial infections and chemical burns that can cause their skin to slough off.
+If they are affected, you can cleanse their skin/coat by hosing or washing them down with non-contaminated water.